davidwgillman/davidwgillman.github.io/ladsworkshop/schedule.md

 New College of Florida, Sarasota FL

 ## General outline:
-The workshop will consist of three talks and two panels each day.
+The workshop will consist of three or four talks and two panels each day.

 ## Panel topics
 - Statistics in the Data Science Curriculum
 - Computer Science in the Data Science Curriculum
 - Solving Other People's Data Problems: Consulting
 - Educating a Data Literate Generation

 Detailed schedule to appear.